frank/oxylus/program_sketch.md

 would be a good way to do this).
 All of this may be done in a class of its own, and a couple of methods could be useful here:

 - A method that returns the dictionary associated with the facts.
-It would just read the facts from a file, parse them into a dicrionary, and return it.
+It would just read the facts from a file, parse them into a dictionary, and return it.

 - A method that returns the rule base as some data structure.
 Same thing as for the facts, but I'm unsure as to the data structure.